utabuechler/uBAM/Readme.md

 Here we collect all our code for the nature methods journal.

-Our code has the following parts:
+Our code has the following parts ei:

 1. Preprocessing:
     Input: [Videos]